Research administration training + resources

 Export control regulations are intricate and involved.
 Penalties and fines imposed for export control violations are severe and can include criminal, civil and administrative charges.
 You are encouraged to seek assistance for any question on the topic.

-The Office of Global Operations & Security (GOS) is responsible for directing and monitoring the university’s export control compliance program and implementing procedures and/or guidelines to comply with federal export control laws and regulations.
-For more information, visit the GOS website or contact the KU Export Control Officer at gos@ku.edu.
+The Office of Global Risk & Security (GRS) is responsible for directing and monitoring the university’s export control compliance program and implementing procedures and/or guidelines to comply with federal export control laws and regulations.
+For more information, visit the GRS website or contact the KU Export Control Officer at gos@ku.edu.